 Leg pain and vascular problems can go hand-in-hand, so you need to see a knowledgeable vascular specialist to get answers.
-The leading vascular professionals at Vascular Surgery Associates, LLC, have convenient offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, and Lutherville, Maryland, where you can book an expert assessment and effective treatment in the same place.
+The leading vascular professionals at Vascular Surgery Associates, LLC, have convenient offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE, where you can book an expert assessment and effective treatment in the same place.
 Schedule your appointment by phone or book online today.

 Leg pain can be either sporadic or chronic.
 It's not unusual to have leg pain once in a while or after heavy exercise.
 But, if you have leg pain on a regular basis, it might be a symptom of peripheral arterial disease (PAD) or another vascular problem.

 Vascular leg pain often occurs during exercise or when you're standing and recedes when you're resting.

 Frequent leg pain requires attention.
 It's critical to seek diagnosis if you have recurring or chronic leg pain along with symptoms such as:

 All of these symptoms are common in vascular diseases.

 The team at Vascular Surgery Associates, LLC, uses a wide variety of diagnostic processes to determine why you're having leg pain.
 You may have tests such as ankle-brachial index (ABI) and vascular ultrasound, in addition to a physical exam.

 Leg pain treatment often includes both lifestyle changes and medical procedures.
 Depending on the underlying reason for your leg pain, you may need to change your eating habits, stop smoking, lose weight, or make other modifications.

 If you have conditions that contributed to your vascular disease (and therefore your leg pain), for example, diabetes or high cholesterol, you may need to add to or adjust your medications.